zajonesck/weight-converter/README.md

 Bar's Loaded is built with Vue and uses the Vuetify library for styling.
 It is deployed via Heroku and the product instance be found at [barsloaded.net](http://www.barsloaded.net/).

 To run the app locally, you'll need Node.js installed on your system to run this application.
-Bar's Loaded is a Vue.Js application

 ### Clone the repository to your local machine.